deliteser112/eclipse-platform-releng-buildtools/docs/gradle.md

 reason why all test tasks in the :core project contain the exclude pattern '"**/*TestCase.*", "**/*TestSuite.*"'

-Many Nomulus tests are not hermetic: they modify global state (e.g., the shared local instance of Datastore) but do not clean up on completion.
+Many Nomulus tests are not hermetic: they modify global state, but do not clean up on completion.
 This becomes a problem with Gradle.
 In the beginning we forced Gradle to run every test class in a new process, and incurred heavy overheads.
 Since then, we have fixed some tests, and manged to divide all tests into three suites that do not have intra-suite conflicts.
 We will revisit the remaining tests soon.

 Note that it is unclear if all conflicting tests have been identified.
 More may be exposed if test execution order changes, e.g., when new tests are added or